 5. Soba

-Local yamaimo, Japanese yam grown in the mountainous surrounds of Hakone, is perfect to top off your soba dish, particularly when grated until fragrant, with a unique gooey texture (yama-kake).
 Yamaimo from Hakone is said to be good for you, promoting the healing and growth of healthy tissues.
 For the next level up, handmade soba with a side of mountain vegetable tempura makes for an absolutely delightful meal in Hakone, sold widely throughout the area.

-7. Onsen Stew Bread
+7. Onsen stew bread

-Alongside many Western-style restaurants throughout Hakone, there are a number of quaint bakeries dotted around Hakone.
 Watanabe Bakery is one of Hakone’s oldest, selling pan (bread) since 1891.
-Their most famous dish is the onsen shishu pan or “onsen stew bread,” which is a round French loaf hollowed out and beef stew poured inside.
-Freshly baked and stewed with local ingredients, the flavor and novelty are worth the trip.
+Their most famous dish is the onsen shishu pan or “onsen stew bread,” a round French loaf hollowed out with beef stew poured inside.
+Freshly baked and made with local ingredients, the flavor and novelty are worth the trip.

 Many of their other breads are also onsen-themed or inspired by the mountains of Hakone, such as a rustic-looking bread named after the rocks in Owakudani’s geopark.
 Throughout the year they have a number of limited-edition breads that change depending on the season.

-8. Kaiseki Ryori
+8. Kaiseki ryori

-Kaiseki cuisine or kaiseki ryori is the haute cuisine of Japan, a high-class multi-course meal.
-It’s generally served as a number of small, beautiful dishes, hand-crafted and presented impeccably by highly trained kaiseki chefs.
 Balanced in colors, ingredients, and flavors, a kaiseki banquet in Hakone is a must-try, and it’s a good opportunity to taste many of Hakone’s local delicacies.
 Many ryokan offer this kind of elegant, extravagant meal, and it’s a wonderful and worthwhile experience.

-9. Hakone Craft Beer
+9. Hakone craft beer

-Suzuhiro Kamaboko, the kamaboko guys from earlier, also dabble in making craft beer which you can drink on-tap at their location by Lake Ashi.
+Suzuhiro Kamaboko (the kamaboko guys from earlier) also dabble in making craft beer, which you can drink on-tap at their location by Lake Ashi.

 Designed to complement Japanese food without being overpowering, their now-famous Hakone Beer has become known as one of the best craft beers in Japan.
 With awards from both the Asia Beer Cup and the International Beer Competition, Hakone Beer is unique because it’s made from the delicious spring waters of Hakone, which is iron-free and crystal-clear.